Azure Databricks status updated

 14-day free trial • No credit card required

-Azure Databricks is currently operational.
+Azure Databricks seems to be having problems.
 You can check Azure Databricks status and incident details on the top of the page.
 The status is updated in almost real-time, and you can see the latest outages and issues affecting customers.

 No, there is no ongoing official outage.
 Check on the top of the page if there are any reported problems by other users.